sharpninja/setup-gitversion/README.md

 This action currently only supports Actions' `ubuntu-` and `macos-` runtimes.
 As GitVersion is already installed on Windows.

+This GitHub action is only relevant as long as https://github.com/microsoft/azure-pipelines-image-generation/issues/1364 is still an open issue.
+YMMV.

 ## Usage

 See [action.yml](action.yml).